Frequently Asked Questions¶

 What can Aviatrix platform do for me?¶

-Aviatrix Cloud Gateway provides an end to end secure network solution for AWS, Azure and Google GCloud.
+Aviatrix cloud-native networking solution provides an end to end secure network solution for AWS, Azure, Google GCloud and Oracle Cloud (OCI).
 The solution includes AWS Global Transit Network, an enterprise OpenVPN® access to VPC/VNet, encrypted routing for VPC/VNet to VPC/VNet traffic, Stateful Firewall and Egress FQDN and monitoring and logging of link status and latency.
 The solution enables you to build a secure private network spanning one or more public clouds where a user can access any instance/VM with a private IP address directly.
 No more bastion stations and jump hosts: the solution gives the user the seamless experience that they enjoy when using the on-prem network.

 For an Aviatrix overview, check out this document.

 In addition, the product interoperates with any third party IPSEC capable devices, including AWS VGW and Aviatrix’s own on-prem virtual appliance CloudN.

 Architecturally, Aviatrix solution is a centrally managed, loosely coupled and globally deployed platform built for the cloud from the ground up.

 The product consists of two components: the Controller and one or more gateways.
 The gateway is launched from the controller.